Nassau County, Florida: Economy

-Nassau County's economy is very diverse, ranging from agricultural activity (mostly in the form of tree farms) in the west and central areas, to a variety of activities closer to Amelia Island.
-Much of the land used for tree farming is owned by Rayonier, a major employer in the area, and the owner of a large pulp mill in Fernandina Beach.
-Historically, tree farming, trucking, and pulp production have characterized a large portion of the local economy.
-However, extensive growth is occurring in the outlying small towns in the rural western area, and the home construction market is still quite strong.
-Fernandina Beach has long been known for professional industries such as real estate, legal services, and medical care, and is also the closest city to two upscale resorts: the Ritz-Carlton Hotel and Amelia Island Plantation.
-In the central area of the county, a private tract of land known as the White Oak Conservation was once owned by a wealthy family who ran the area as a private zoo, complete with exotic animals such as giraffes and large albino cats.
-Numerous public figures, including former President Bill Clinton, have traveled to the resort in the past as a vacation spot.
+Nassau County boasts a diverse economy that encompasses various sectors, ranging from agricultural activities predominantly in the form of tree farms situated in the western and central regions, to a range of endeavors closer to Amelia Island.
+A significant portion of the tree farming land is under the ownership of Rayonier, a notable local employer and proprietor of a substantial pulp mill located in Fernandina Beach.
+Historical focal points of the local economy have encompassed tree farming, trucking, and pulp production.
+Nonetheless, notable expansion is underway in the peripheral small towns of the rural western vicinity, and the demand for residential construction remains robust.
+Fernandina Beach has established itself as a hub for professional fields like real estate, legal services, and healthcare.
+Additionally, it stands as the nearest city to two upscale resorts: the Ritz-Carlton Hotel and Amelia Island Plantation.

+In the central county region, an exclusive property named White Oak Conservation was once privately owned by an affluent family who operated the area as a private zoo, featuring exotic animals such as giraffes and large albino felines.
+The resort has welcomed several public figures, including former President Bill Clinton, who have chosen the destination for leisurely getaways.

 Nassau County has several outdoor festivals and events.
 The county is home to two world-class golf courses: The Golf Club at North Hampton was designed in part by Arnold Palmer, and is over 7,000 acre, has 18 holes and a 72 par. and the Amelia National Golf & Country Club, designed by Tom Fazio which has 18 holes and a 72 par.

 The Nassau County Economic Development Board, which represents all of Nassau County as a desirable place to relocate a business or to expand a business.
 In November 2017 it was announced that the University of Florida will be building two health and fitness facilities.
 In January 2018 the large energy company Florida Public Utilities announced that they will be relocating to Yulee and will be building a new 55,000 ft2 corporate headquarters.